 Before a bill becomes a law it must make its way through a lengthy legislative process.
-As part of this process, bills are reviewed and voted on by legislative committees in both the House and Senate.
+As part of this process, bills are discussed and voted on by legislative committees in both the House and Senate.
 Committees offer an opportunity for the general public to provide input on each bill before its members cast their votes.

 Public testimony is given at a critical time, often just prior to the committee vote.
 Your testimony can draw attention to critical issues, impact the opinions of committee members, and ultimately influence the passage or failure of a bill.